 Nicola’s Shedim was a micro short film made with the aim of selling a screenplay that I have written.
 It has also done very well on the festival circuit.
 The feature film is about a little girl and how she ‘creates’ a demon as a consequence of losing her sister in a car accident.
 This short is directed by Lawrence Mallinson.
 I was the cinematographer and editor.

 Cops v Freak was a friend’s film I was the cinematographer on, and I joined the team at the last minute.
 I am keen to support female film makers and was happy to lend Director Sonia Mason a hand to help her make it.
-I also took on responsibilities as the editor when someone dropped out.
+I also took on responsibilities as the editor.

 Helping out another friend, Director Adam J Morgan, I edited this improv film ‘Emily’s Journey’.
 There was no script, and my instruction from the director was ‘make a film out of this!’ when he handed me the footage!
 It was fun to work on and shows that the lead actor Charlotte Elizzabeth Langley has an amazing talent.